 CIPFA issued a revised Treasury Management Code in December 2021.
-The new code will become effective from 2023/24.
+The new code is effective from 2023/24.
 The changes mainly relate to additional reporting requirements, such as the inclusion of Environmental, Social and Governance requirements within the Counterparty Policies.
-The changes required are currently being reviewed and will be incorporated into the TMSS for 2023/24.
+The changes required have been incorporated into the TMSS for 2023/24.